How does this medication work? What will it do for me?

 How should I use this medication?

-The recommended dose of the eye drops is 1 or 2 drops into the affected eye(s) every 3 to 4 hours.
+The recommended dose of the eye drops is 1 or 2 drops into the affected eye(s) 4 to 6 times daily.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.